m-ender/wumpus/README.md

 ### Grid manipulation

 - `g`: Get.
 Pop **y**.
 Pop **x**.
 Place the icosahedron onto cell **(x % w, y % h)**, where **w** and **h** are the grid's width and height, respectively.
 Activates *get mode*, where the current grid cell will be copied into the active face.
 - `s`: Set.
 Pop **y**.
 Pop **x**.
 Place the icosahedron onto cell **(x % w, y % h)**, where **w** and **h** are the grid's width and height, respectively.
-Activates *set mode*, where the current grid cell will be copied into the active face.
+Activates *set mode*, where the active face will be copied into the current grid cell.
 - `e`: End.
 Removes the icosahedron from grid, ending either *get* or *set mode*.
 - `<`, `>`, `b`, `d`, `p`, `q`: Move icosahedron.
 These tip the icosahedron onto the grid cell west, east, northwest, northeast, southwest or southeast, respectively, of the current cell.
 These directions should be treated the same as IP directions, so for any given cell these only point at three different cells.
-If this movement would make the icosehedron go out of the grid's bounds, the command is ignored.
+If this movement would make the icosahedron go out of the grid's bounds, the command is ignored.
 Note that tipping the icosahedron also changes the active face, so that this movement is accompanied by an implicit rotation via one of `A`, `B`, `C`.
 Which rotation happens depends on whether the current cell points upward or downward.
 The following table lists the implicit permutation for every possible configuration:

            cmd   <  >  b  d  p  q